-The Parent Forum which provides a direct communications link between the Trust Board and parents and carers is now in its second year of operation.
+The Parent Forum which provides a direct communications link between the Trust Board and parents and carers is now in its third year of operation.
 During the year, three meetings were held alongside a brief AGM.
-Over the year, the forum discussed matters relating to curriculum, wider additional opportunities alongside matters relating to reducing costs for parents and families.
+Over the year, the forum discussed matters relating to effective communications with parents and carers including through parents' evening consultations, securing highly positive choices of pupil behaviour and matters relating to reducing costs for parents and families.
 A substantial piece of work completed by the Parent Forum was the Parent Forum parental survey.
 Trustees were keen to have a parent led survey of all our families to independently establish their views of communication and provision in each academy.